darxkies/k8s-tew/docs/_build/html/_sources/setups.rst.txt

 - IP_PREFIX - this value is used to generate the IP addresses of the nodes.
 If not set 192.168.100 will be used.
 The single node has the IP address 192.168.100.50.
 The controllers start with the IP address 192.168.100.200 and the workers with 192.168.100.100.
 - CONTROLLERS_RAM - amount of RAM for one controller
 - WORKERS_RAM - amount of RAM for one worker
+- STORAGE_RAM - amount of RAM for one storage
 - CONTROLLERS_CPUS - number of CPUs per controller
 - WORKERS_CPUS - number of CPUs per worker
+- STORAGE_CPUS - number of CPUs per storage

 .. note:: The multi-node setup with the default settings needs about 20GB RAM for itself.